joaoreis16/TQS_98474/lab3/lab3_1/README.md

 The test C) mocks all service implementation and the access to API. <br>
 The test D) encapsulates all web application beans and makes them available for testing. <br>
-the test E) test all components of the project.
+The test E) test all components of the project.
 It will access the API by direct request and not use any mock.